Types of Laser Treatments, How They Work, and Their Uses

 Ablative Lasers

 Ablative lasers, such as CO2 and Erbium YAG lasers, work by removing the outer layers of the skin through vaporization.
 These lasers emit light that is absorbed by water in the skin, causing the immediate ablation (removal or destruction) of targeted tissue.
 This type of laser is highly effective for deep skin resurfacing and treating significant wrinkles, scars, and various skin lesions.
-Due to their aggressive nature, ablative lasers require significant downtime for healing as they target the surface and deeper layers of the skin, leading to substantial tissue regeneration and remodeling.
+Due to their aggressive nature, ablative lasers require significant recovery for healing as they target the surface and deeper layers of the skin, leading to substantial tissue regeneration and remodeling.

 1. CO2 Lasers